-The analytical data for all well samples and the Main Quarry Sump sample collected during the third-quarter fill event of September 10 and 26-28, 2018 are presented in Table 5.
-There were a few exceedances of the Part 620 groundwater standards, including pH, TDS, chloride, sulfate, and boron, as indicated in bold font in Table 5.
-The pH in Well TB-124 (9.4) was higher than the background maximum of 8.4.
-None of the other parameters showed a higher concentration than the background.
+The analytical data for all well samples and the Main Quarry Sump sample collected during the first quarter monitoring of March 28 to April 1, 2019, are presented in Table 5.
+There were a few exceedances of Part 620 groundwater standards, including TDS, chloride, sulfate, and boron as indicated in bold font in Table 5, however, none of the parameters showed a concentration higher than the background maximum.

-The fecal coliform (FC) populations of samples collected during the third quarter were generally undetectable at all monitoring wells.
-At the Main Quarry Sump, only 1 CFU/100 mL was detectable during this event (Table 5).
+The fecal coliform (FC) populations of samples collected for the first quarter monitoring were undetectable at all monitoring wells and the Main Quarry Sump (Table 5).